jandamm/vim-abolisher/README.md

 This is **20** times less.

 I still use vim-abolish for its `:S` command and sometimes for `:Abolish` when I need it just in this file/session.

+## Where to go from here?

+* I may add a way to configure the implicit behaviour of including every line or just "^Abolish" lines